Gulf of Venezuela

 The Gulf of Venezuela is a gulf of the Caribbean Sea bounded by the Venezuelan states of Zulia and Falcón and by La Guajira Department, Colombia.
 The western side is formed by the Guajira Peninsula.
 A 54 km strait connects it with Maracaibo Lake to the south.

 Location

-The Gulf is located in the north of South America, between Paraguaná Peninsula of the Falcón State to the east in Venezuela and Guajira Peninsula in Colombia to the west.
+The Gulf is located in the north of South America, between Paraguaná Peninsula of the Falcón State to the east in Venezuela and the Guajira Peninsula in Colombia to the west.
 It is connected to the south to Maracaibo Lake through an artificial navigation canal.
 Colombia and Venezuela have had a longstanding dispute over control of the gulf that has not been resolved, despite the decades-long negotiations conducted by a bilateral commission.